CarloMicieli/roundhouse/docs/05_functional_requirements.md

 - Export collections and wish lists to CSV/JSON
 - Optional CSV import for models in v1

+### Persistent User Settings

+- Provide a personalized experience by remembering user preferences such as currency, measurement system, default gauge filter, theme mode, and sync settings.
+- Use Jetpack DataStore for key-value persistence, ensuring asynchronous and reactive updates.
+- Implement platform-specific storage paths for Android and Desktop to maintain consistency and reliability.
+- Ensure type safety by exposing settings as Enums in the Repository layer, while storing raw data as Strings in DataStore.
+- Support instant saving of settings to prevent data loss and ensure session continuity.

 ## Non-Functional Requirements

 Performance